i Overview of the US healthcare system

 VIII MARKETING AND PROMOTION OF SERVICES

-There are a number of laws that restrict the promotion and advertising of healthcare services and business, particularly to the extent that any such arrangements involve 'remuneration' in exchange for a referral for particular types of healthcare services.
-In general, 'remuneration' means the payment or transfer of anything of value, directly or indirectly, overtly or covertly, in cash or in kind.
+There are a number of laws that restrict the promotion and advertising of healthcare services and business, particularly to the extent that any arrangements of this kind involve 'remuneration' in exchange for a referral for particular types of healthcare services.
+In general, remuneration means the payment or transfer of anything of value, directly or indirectly, overtly or covertly, in cash or in kind.

 i The Federal Anti-Kickback Statute